Answers to FAQs about Ultrasonic Cleaning

 If you are cleaning a variety of materials consider dual-frequency ultrasonic cleaners available from iUltrasonic.

-What is Important about Degas and Pulse Modes?
+What is important about degas and pulse modes?

 Every time you fill the tank with fresh cleaning solution you must degas the solution before the unit can clean effectively.
 Entrained or dissolved air inhibits cavitation, and cavitation is the mechanism that accomplishes the cleaning.
 A Degas mode will enable you start cleaning sooner after you fill the tank.
 It does the job by switching on and off causing air bubbles to coalesce and allowing them rise to the surface and burst.